 How about infusing oil with spices

 Whole or ground spices can be used.
 If using ground, it is better to buy spices whole and grind at home for the most pungent flavour.
+A coffee grinder can do the job well.

 Choose your oil